 Southern Water has agreed to grant a trade effluent consent to the customer by a set date (driven by the customer’s business needs).
 This is dependent on Southern Water’s environmental permit variation application having been resolved by that date.
 If the variation has not been resolved by the required date, and therefore Southern Water remains unable to grant a trade effluent consent to the customer, it has agreed to tanker the customer’s trade effluent to another treatment works in the interim.
 In doing this Southern Water will ensure that the business customer incurs no additional cost in trade effluent charges than the customer would have otherwise faced.
 Based on the above, the customer decided to withdraw its trade effluent appeal.

-Wider lessons for companies and customers
+Wider lessons for companies

 This appeal has highlighted important issues for all water and sewerage companies to be aware of when considering requests for trade effluent consents.
 In particular, companies should: